spark3dp/print-manager/README.md

 print-manager
 ===========

 Provides desktop support for printer management and print preparation.
+Primarily for use in Print Studio.

+The software here abstracts a command interface to supported printers, this allows a "printable" to be sent to a printer and it's state monitored.

 This repository has further information at [Print Manager 1.1](https://spark.autodesk.com/developers/showcase/d0716b0d-5cb4-4959-9f10-032be8591c2a) and at [adding your printer] (https://spark.autodesk.com/developers/reference/introduction/printer-manufacturers-2/integrate-your-printer-model).
+Please note that accessing this information requires a login.

 For Print Manager to start you must download the geometry processor that is attached to the releases see [Print Manager Releases](https://github.com/spark3dp/print-manager/releases)